lamerman/gatool/README.md

 # gatool
-Utility for console application parameters adjustment with genetic algorithm
+Utility for adjustment of parameters for console applications with genetic algorithm